backupbrew/switchbrew/Profile Selector.md

 This has size 0xA0 and seems to only affect the UI display.
 Typical value is all zero with byte 0x96 equal to 0x01.
-Setting the first byte to 1 display the applet in order to create a new user.
+Setting the first byte to 1 will make the applet display in order to create a new user.

 ## Result